familab/LabTasks/README.md

 Biohacking Room:
   - Door Window: Plan, modify and purchase glass for Bio room door

+Warehouse:
+  - Organization: Wood tools on HAAS/2.5D CNC side of warehouse, Metal tools in area near ramp door side of warehouse
+  - Create path for HAAS between Bay door and HAAS resting spot, moving items out of the way (storage racks are the boundary)

 Misc:
   - Autoclose hinges on all doors except classroom doors
   - Replace 2 interior-grade doors to warehouse with exterior-grade doors